darius410/Chaosandvideogames/src/content/blogs/blog-6.md

     layout: "../../layouts/BlogLayout.astro"
     title: Are Video Game Movies Finally Good ?
-    subtitle: With the success of recent movies it looks like video games
+    subtitle: With the success of recent movies it looks like video games desc : Originally I was going to make a blog post called 'WHY VIDEO GAME MOVIES WILL NEVER BE GOOD'.
+But I decided to change the title after having just seen Tetris the movie.

     publishDate: "2023-02-27"
     tags: [Coding]
     url: "../blog-6"